 - Set a timer for 20 minutes and avoid touching your skin or applying any other skincare products until the tretinoin has been fully absorbed.

-- If you have dry, flaky or peeling skin, you can apply an alcohol-free moisturizer after 20 minutes to one hour has passed.
+- If you have dry, flaky or peeling skin, you can apply an alcohol-free moisturizer after 20 minutes has passed.
 Moisturizer can be useful in preventing the flaking and peeling side effects that some people experience from tretinoin.

 Dealing With Tretinoin Side Effects

-Side effects from tretinoin are fairly uncommon but can happen, particularly during the first two to six weeks of use.
+Side effects from tretinoin are fairly uncommon but can happen, particularly during the first few of use.
 Many tretinoin users experience a “purge” in the first weeks of treatment as their skin adjusts to the medication.

 During this period, there are several steps that you can take to reduce your risk of experiencing tretinoin side effects: